Pat Listach

-Patrick Alan Listach (born September 12, 1967) is the former Manager of the Triple-A Tacoma Rainiers of the Pacific Coast League and a former Major League Baseball shortstop, minor league manager, and major league third base coach.
+Patrick Alan Listach (born September 12, 1967) is an American professional baseball shortstop, coach, and manager.
+As a player, Listach appeared in Major League Baseball for the Milwaukee Brewers and Houston Astros from 1992 and 1997.
+He won the American League Rookie of the Year Award in 1992.
+Listach has also been a major league third base coach and minor league manager.

 Amateur career

 A native of Natchitoches, Louisiana, Listach is the grandson of fellow major leaguer Nora Listach.
 He attended Natchitoches High School and went on to McLennan Community College in Waco, Texas, where he played college baseball for the Highlanders.
 Listach transferred to Arizona State University, continuing his collegiate career with the Arizona State Sun Devils.

 Professional career

 Listach was drafted in the fifth round of the 1988 Major League Baseball Draft by the Milwaukee Brewers.

 Listach's best professional season was in 1992, his rookie year.
 After being called up from the minor leagues by the Brewers in April, Listach became a vital member of a team that won 92 games and contended for the American League playoffs.
 Listach became the first Brewer to steal 50 or more bases in a single season.
 His 54 stolen bases in 1992 ranked second in the American League, only to the total accrued by Kenny Lofton, another prominent rookie from the Cleveland Indians, during that season.
 Listach would go on to win the 1992 American League Rookie of the Year award.

 In 1996, Listach was traded to the New York Yankees along with Graeme Lloyd for outfielder Gerald Williams and pitcher Bob Wickman.
 With rookie Derek Jeter installed at shortstop, the Yankees intended to use Listach as a backup outfielder, as they made the trade specifically to acquire Lloyd.
 Listach, however, had suffered what was first thought to be a bruise two days prior to the trade.
 The injury turned out to be a broken bone in his foot.
-The Yankees returned Listach to the Brewers, accepting shortstop Gabby Martinez instead.
+The Yankees returned Listach to the Brewers, accepting shortstop Gabby Martinez, and pitcher Ricky Bones instead.

 Listach played only 52 games in the majors after 1996, all for the Houston Astros in 1997.
 Listach spent 1998 Spring Training with the Seattle Mariners, who released him before the season.
 He spent that season with the Triple-A affiliates of the Cleveland Indians and Philadelphia Phillies before retiring.